ninbura/windows/README.md

    - save and close `config.json`
    - Note that it is advandtageous to maintain and backup your `config.json` files somewhere, so you can easily load it in the future.
    - right click `/repos/windows/run-me.bat` & select "run as administrator"
    - Note that I will likely update the preconfigured `config.json` example, as well as add more options in the future.
 Revisit this repository every so often to get the latest enhancements.
-To update the `bulk-edit-settings.ps1` script to hand said new options, you simply need to pull the repository in its existing location on your pc.
+To update the `bulk-edit-settings.ps1` script to handle said new options, you simply need to `pull`` the repository in its existing location on your pc using git.
      - `cd /repos/windows`
      - `git pull`
    - Wait for the script to finish running, then **restart your computer**.